 The inconsistent weather on K2 causes big problems when deciding when to make an attempt.
 When conditions change without warning on the route it creates dangerous situations where decisions have to be made on the fly about finding new paths, battling on, or turning back.

-As of January 2021 only (roughly) 379 summits have been made of K2.
-Conversely, there have been 85 deaths.
-This gives K2 nearly a 22% death rate.
-However, that isn’t as high as Annapurna I…
+As of November 2022, nearly 400 summits have been made of K2.
+Conversely, there have been 96 deaths.
+This gives K2 nearly a 24% death rate.

 Is Annapurna Deadlier Than Everest?